cbdevnet/taskboard/README.md

 Boards can be shown in combination with eachother by **shift-clicking** their selectors.

+## Usage

+Click a board selector to show the items on a board.

+Shift-click multiple board selectors to see all items on the boards.

+Click the `+` at the bottom of a bin to add an item.

+Double-click an item to edit it.

+Drag an item to a different bin to move it there.

+Drag an item to a board selector to move it to that board (it will stay in the same bin).

+Drag an item to the `Trash` bin to delete it.

 ## Setup
 * Make sure you have the SQLite3 PDO driver for PHP installed
 * Clone the repo into a directory served by your http daemon